 You’ll begin your tour, at the Coupeville wharf.

 1. Then make your way down the wharf gangway to the historic Coupeville Wharf.

 Located at the foot of both Front and North Alexander streets, the Coupeville wharf is the star of our western history.
 Relying on boats for both goods and travel and connecting Coupeville and Whidbey to Seattle, Everett, and ports beyond, the wharf connected Whidbey to the world.
 The famous “Mosquito Fleet” ran to and from this wharf until 1937 when the Deception Pass bridge was built.

-The 1905 wharf (pictured above and below), Coupeville’s fourth, was built longer and wider than its previous incarnations, by a group of local farmers and merchants, who wanted to better accommodate their transportation and commerce needs, during daily low tides.
+The 1905 wharf (Coupeville’s fourth) was built longer and wider than its previous incarnations by a group of local farmers and merchants who wanted to better accommodate their transportation and commerce needs during daily low tides.
 The wharf extends 500 feet directly into Penn Cove.

 Over the years the building has been home to Coupeville’s transportation, commerce and industry.
-Today it houses a marine educational center, 2 eating establishments, a great souvenir shop, access to water recreation, moorage, gas and supplies for boats, and the Harbor Master’s Office.
+Today it houses a marine educational center; 2 eating establishments; a souvenir shop; access to water recreation; gas and supplies for boats; and the Harbor Master’s Office.
 The Wharf is owned, operated and maintained by the Port of Coupeville.

 At low tide during early spring and summer, look for the large numbers of starfish attached to the wharf pilings eating mussels.
 Watch for seagulls and crows dropping mussels on the boardwalk to crack their hard shells, and then feasting on the delicious meat.
 Seals, otters, kingfishers and eagles are frequently visible nearby as well.

 Once inside the wharf building you’ll find marine education front and center.

-Installed and maintained by the Washington State University Extension Beach Watchers, the Port of Coupeville and the Town of Coupeville, the marine education center is kid and adult friendly.
-Marine skeletons preserved and presented by the Beach Watchers, hang from the ceiling of the center.
+Installed and maintained by the Sound Water Stewards, the Port of Coupeville and the Town of Coupeville, the marine education center is kid and adult friendly.
+Marine skeletons recovered and preserved by the Sound Water Stewards volunteers hang from the ceiling of the center.
 “Rosie” the grey whale, “Rudy” the Dall’s Porpoise, and an unnamed Harbor Seal greet you as you enter the wharf.

 From the gangways of the wharf you’ll look back on Coupeville.